Spider-Man: Across the Spider-Verse: Plot

-On Earth-65, Spider-Woman Gwen Stacy has become increasingly isolated from her friends and estranged from her father George.
+On Earth-65, Spider-Woman Gwen Stacy has become increasingly isolated from her friends and estranged from her father George Stacy.
 George is hunting Spider-Woman for killing Peter Parker, unaware that it was an accident after Peter turned into the Lizard.
-Gwen encounters a version of the Vulture from an Italian Renaissance–themed alternate universe, and Miguel O'Hara and Jess Drew arrive through dimensional portals to help neutralize him.
-George corners Gwen and she reveals her identity to him, and he attempts to arrest her before she leaves with Jess and Miguel.
+Gwen encounters an alternate version of the Vulture, and Miguel O'Hara and Jess Drew arrive through dimensional portals to help neutralize him.
+George corners Gwen and she reveals her identity to him.
+He attempts to arrest her before she leaves with Jess and Miguel.

-In Brooklyn on Earth-1610, 16 months after Kingpin's defeat and the destruction of the Alchemax collider, (Note: As depicted in Spider-Man: Into the Spider-Verse (2018)) Miles Morales is having trouble with his parents due to his duties as Spider-Man interfering with his personal life, and is grounded when he is late to a party celebrating his father Jeff's promotion to police captain.
-Miles encounters the Spot, an Alchemax scientist-turned-supervillain whose body was infused with portals during the collider's destruction.
-The Spot blames Miles for causing his mutation and reveals that the radioactive spider that bit Miles and gave him his powers came from an alternate universe, Earth-42, while the Spot was testing the collider.
-The Spot accidentally transports himself into a void and learns to use his portals to travel to other universes and empower himself by using Alchemax colliders in other dimensions.
-Gwen travels to Miles' dimension, and they reconnect, sharing their struggles and hinting at feelings of attraction towards each other.
+On Earth-1610, 16 months after the destruction of the Alchemax collider, (Note: As depicted in Spider-Man: Into the Spider-Verse (2018)) Miles Morales is struggling with his duties as Spider-Man interfering with his personal life and is grounded when he is late to a party celebrating his father Jeff's promotion to police captain.
+After he runs away with Gwen, his parents extend his punishment.
+Miles encounters the Spot, an Alchemax scientist whose body was infused with portals during the collider's destruction.
+The Spot blames Miles for his mutation and reveals that the radioactive spider that gave Miles his powers came from an alternate universe, Earth-42, while the Spot was testing the collider.
+The Spot unwittingly transports himself into a void and learns to use his portals to traverse other universes and empower himself by using Alchemax colliders in other dimensions.
+Gwen travels to Miles' dimension and they reconnect, sharing their struggles.
+Miles attempts to convey his feelings for Gwen, but she fears that a Gwen Stacy falling for Spider-Man never ends well.

 Gwen secretly tracks the Spot and opens a portal to the next universe: Earth-50101.
 Miles discreetly follows Gwen into the portal, and the two team up with Earth-50101's local Spider-Man Pavitr Prabhakar, and later Hobie Brown, against the Spot.
 The Spot absorbs the power of that dimension's collider, and he and Miles share a vision of his future attacks, which include the deaths of Jeff and Police Inspector Singh, the father of Pavitr's girlfriend Gayatri.
 The Spot escapes and Miles saves Singh from the collider's destruction, but the world begins to collapse before other Spider-People arrive to contain the damage.